Protect Yourself From Wire Fraud

 How Wire Fraud Happens

-Here’s how it can happen: A criminal might start by targeting a business such as a real estate office with a phishing attack, which is an email message or other electronic communication intended to get them to divulge critical personal information.
-The idea is to trick them into thinking there’s a legitimate business purpose, so that they will input a password or click on a link.
-Then the hacker has access to not just their email but a wealth of other data as well.
+Consider this scenario: A cybercriminal starts by targeting a business, a real estate office for example, with a phishing attack - an email message or other electronic communication intended to trick someone into divulging critical personal information.
+In this scenario, the cybercriminal is attempting to trick employees into thinking the message has a legitimate business purpose, hoping they will input a password or click on a link.
+If the cybercriminal is successful, they gain access to not just the employee’s email but a wealth of the company’s data, such as clients’ personal information.

-Before you know it, if you’re not careful, you may have wired tens of thousands of dollars to an offshore bank, with no means of recovering it.
+If you’re not careful, it’s easy to fall prey to tricks like these.
+In this instance, you may wire tens of thousands of dollars to an offshore bank, with no means of recovering it.

 Ways to Stay Protected